windmill-labs/windmilldocs/docs/advanced/5_sharing_common_logic/index.md

 ## Deno or Bun relative imports for sharing common logic

-Similarly to Python, it is possible to import directly from other TypeScript Scripts.
+Similarly to Python, it is possible to import directly from other TypeScript scripts.
 One can simply follow the path layout.
 For instance, `import { foo } from "/f/<foldername>/script_name.ts"`.
 A more verbose example
 below: